 While things looked promising, legal change is a painfully slow process.
 A year went by before the amendment was debated in Canada’s House Of Commons.
 Thankfully (and as a result of Kate and David’s tireless work and the impact of Dear Zachary) C-464 - Zachary’s Bill was unanimously adopted.

 The legacy of Dear Zachary does not end there, however.
-Kuenne has spoken about the many letters that he has received from people who have watched his documentary.
-Many of them explain how Dear Zachary helped them in their own lives - for some, the film and Kate and David’s incredible story prevented them from committing suicide.
+Kuenne has spoken about the many letters he has received from people who have watched his documentary.
+Many of them explain how Dear Zachary helped them in their own lives - for some, the film and Kate and David’s incredible story prevented them from dying by suicide.

-Dear Zachary is an important gripping, heartbreaking and powerful film.
+Dear Zachary is an important, heartbreaking and powerful film.
 It is also incredibly heartwarming and inspiring - proof that documentaries can change the world.